 - First step: Process the CHI’92 video from beginning to end (digitization, collecting permission for each video – which is required by ACM, and submitting the files and metadata to the Digital Library.)

 - Catherine Plaisant, Senior Research Scientist at the University of Maryland, and INRIA International Chair.

-- Natalie Dementhon, graduate student in the Human-Computer Interaction Master program.
+- Natalie Dementhon, a graduate student in the Human-Computer Interaction Master program.